nathan-alden-sr/stardew-valley/min-max/1.5/year-1-summer-19.md

 ## Instructions

-1. Ship enough items to purchase the second batch of Starfruit Seeds.
+1. Ship enough items to purchase the third batch of Starfruit Seeds.
+Be sure to account for additional Deluxe Speed-Gro purchases if some of the tilled soil reverted to dirt due to the second crop being smaller than the first.

 | Yesterday                                   | Today                 | Tomorrow                                    |
 | ------------------------------------------- | --------------------- | ------------------------------------------- |